HYMMA/Inventor-API-Toolbox/README.md

 # Overview
 If you are into CAD automation you will have to deal with CAD and mathematics subjects daily.
-Although Autodesk Inventor's API is well documented and professionally structured we forked [InventorToolBox](https://github.com/H-Ashrafi/InventorToolBox) to simplify Inventor API even further.
+Although Autodesk Inventor® API is well documented and professionally structured we forked [InventorToolBox](https://github.com/H-Ashrafi/InventorToolBox) to simplify Inventor API even further.
 ## Extensions :information_source:
-This library provides useful extension methods for Autodesk Inventor API.
+This library provides useful extension methods for Autodesk Inventor® API.
 The idea is to convert popular macros or complex API subjects (such as transformation matrix and transient geometries) into extension methods.

 |These Inventor Interfaces are covered|
 |----------------------------------|